Jmete/pdf-data-py/README.md

 -- Ideally the user should be able to draw the annotation boxes by actually highlighting the text, like you can do in Google Chrome or Adobe Acrobat.
 -- I want to display the PDF with selectable text.
 -- There should also be button controls for zooming in [+] and out [-].
+-- The annotation data should be saved to a SQLite database as a backend -- The user should be able to export the annotation data for the current PDF being read to a CSV file -- Dates extracted from the PDFs should be converted to YYYY-MM-DD format -- SQLite should have a primary unique auto-incrementing index following best practices -- Each row in the database will be 1 specific annotation.
+It should include the file_name as well as the regular annotation data stored in it, including the extracted Rect() data for that annotation.
+-- All other fields except for dates and not should be stored as strings, including line_item_number

 ## Preferred libraries
 I prefer to use the following libraries: